Exceen/Followings/README.md

 Followings
 ==========

-with this script you can see who (un)followed you and your friends on Twitter it is also possible to list all followers of you and your friends
+You can see who (un)followed you and your friends on Twitter with this script.
+It is also possible to list all followers of you and your friends

 usage: followings.py [-h] [-f] [username]